J&J Medical Connect

 3.31 (1.90-5.76)

-AURIGA (MMY3021; NCT03901963) is an ongoing, open-label, active-controlled, multicenter, randomized, phase 3 study evaluating the conversion rate to MRD-negativity after maintenance treatment with D-R vs lenalidomide alone in patients with NDMM who are MRD-positive after ASCT.14-16 Badros et al (2024)14,15 reported primary results from the phase 3 AURIGA study.
+AURIGA (MMY3021; NCT03901963) is a phase 3, randomized, open-label, active-controlled, multicenter 3 study evaluating the conversion rate to MRD-negativity after maintenance treatment with D-R vs lenalidomide alone in patients with NDMM who are MRD-positive after ASCT.6,7

 Results